Orval Faubus: General election

-In the 1954 general election campaign against Little Rock Mayor Pratt C. Remmel, Faubus secured the endorsement of the previous 1950 and 1952 Republican gubernatorial nominee, Jefferson W. Speck, a planter from Mississippi County in eastern Arkansas.
+In the 1954 general election campaign against Little Rock Mayor Pratt Remmel, Faubus secured the endorsement of the previous 1950 and 1952 Republican gubernatorial nominee, Jefferson W. Speck, a planter from Mississippi County in eastern Arkansas.
 Faubus defeated Remmel by a 63% to 37% percent margin.
-Remmel, a businessman and scion of a prominent Republican family, polled the strongest vote at the time for a GOP candidate since Reconstruction.
 Faubus rejected his father's radicalism for the more mainline New Deal, a pragmatic move.
 He was elected governor as a liberal Democrat.
 A moderate on racial issues, he adopted racial policies that were palatable to influential white voters in the Delta region as part of a strategy to effect key social reforms and economic growth in Arkansas.

 Governor of Arkansas, 1955–1967

 The 1954 election made Faubus sensitive to attacks from the political right.
 It has been suggested that this sensitivity contributed to his later stance against integration when he was challenged by segregationist elements within his own party.
-He was known as a particularly effective one-on-one campaigner and was said to have never turned away anyone who sought to shake his hand, no matter how much time it took.
+Faubus’s challenger in the 1956 gubernatorial primary, Jim Johnson, called Faubus "a traitor to the Southern way of life," spurring Faubus to add a line to his standard speech: "No school district will be forced to mix the races as long as I am governor of Arkansas."